veyon/docs/admin/reference.rst

 Computer access control
 +++++++++++++++++++++++

-.. index:: User groups backend

-User groups backend
-    A user group backend provides user groups and their members (users) required for access control.
-While the default backend is suitable for system user groups the LDAP backends will make LDAP/AD user groups available for access control.

-.. index:: Domain groups

-Enable usage of domain groups
-    When using access control in combination with the default backend only the local system groups are available per default.
-By enabling this option all groups of the domain which a computer belongs to can be queried and used.
-This option is not enabled per default for performance reasons.
-In environments with a huge number of domain groups performing access control can take a long time.
-In such scenarios you should consider setting up the :ref:`LDAP/AD integration <LDAP>` and use one of the *LDAP* backends.

-    **Default:** *disabled*

 Grant access to every authenticated user (default)
     If the selected authentication scheme is sufficient (e.g. when using a key file authentication with restricted access to the key files), this option can be enabled.
 In this mode no further access control is performed.